 Taxes and Dividends

 The main tax advantage is to corporations who purchase preferred stock.
-Federal tax law allows a qualified corporation to exclude 70% of dividend income received from other corporations from their gross income—referred to as the inter-corporate dividends received deduction (DRD).
+Federal tax law allows a qualified corporation to exclude 70% of dividend income received from other corporations from their gross income — called the inter-corporate dividends received deduction (DRD).
 Therefore, only 30% of the income is subject to federal income tax.

 ABC Corporation, in the 35% tax bracket, receives $1,000,000 of stock dividend in 2006.
 If it had to pay tax on the entire $1,000,000, the tax would equal .35 × 1,000,000 = $350,000.
 But since it can take advantage of the DRD, where only 30% of that income is taxable, it only must pay .35 × .30 × 1,000,000 = $105,000, a savings of $245,000.
 A nice tax break!